Hearthstone expansions: Demon Hunter Initiate

+Ashes of Outland

-Ashes of OutlandAshes of Outland was announced on March 17, 2020, and was released on April 7, 2020; it is the first expansion of the Year of the Phoenix and introduces the first new hero class in the game's history, the Demon Hunter, bringing the total number of classes to ten.
+Ashes of Outland was announced on March 17, 2020, and was released on April 7, 2020; it is the first expansion of the Year of the Phoenix and introduces the first new hero class in the game's history, the Demon Hunter, bringing the total number of classes to ten.
 The Demon Hunter's hero power Demon Claws is a one mana cost power to give a +1 attack bonus to the hero.
 Several of the Demon Hunter class cards introduce the Outcast keyword which triggers an effect if the card is in the far left or right of the player's hand, thus requiring the player to play cards in a specific order to gain that effect.
 In addition, the set's release included a rework of the Priest class's basic and classic set, replacing some of its cards with new ones as to provide the class with lower-mana support cards that had been lacking and leading to the class struggling against other classes and as well as moving some of the Priest cards to the Hall of Fame that do not fit the class identity.

+Scholomance Academy

-Scholomance AcademyScholomance was released on August 6, 2020.
+Scholomance was released on August 6, 2020.
 The set includes dual-class cards, similar to the three-class concept introduced in “Mean Streets” but limited to two classes.
 A new mechanic for minions was introduced called Spellburst, it triggers an effect just once after playing a spell.
 Each class has a Study Spell, letting players Discover a card of a certain type, as well as reducing the mana cost of the next card of the type discovered.

-Madness at the Darkmoon FaireMadness at the Darkmoon Faire was released on November 17, 2020.
+Madness at the Darkmoon Faire

+Madness at the Darkmoon Faire was released on November 17, 2020.
 The set features cards inspired by the World of Warcraft monthly event known as the Darkmoon Faire and also includes the return of the Old Gods in new versions; these Gods were last seen in the Whispers set.
 The set includes a new keyword called Corrupt where if a player plays a card of higher cost while a Corrupt card is in hand, the card becomes corrupted which activates bonus effects.

-Darkmoon Races' is Hearthstone's first mini-set and it builds upon the Madness at the Darkmoon Faire expansion, featuring 35 new cards and was released on January 21, 2021.
+Darkmoon Races is Hearthstone's first mini-set and it builds upon the Madness at the Darkmoon Faire expansion, featuring 35 new cards and was released on January 21, 2021.
 While the cards can be obtained through the Madness card packs, it is the first set of cards in which players can purchase the complete set (including duplicates of each non-Legendary card) in one purchase from Blizzard.